UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 Labs assignments comprise a big part of the Master of Data Science program.
 One characteristic of this program is the diversity of students that are enrolled in it.
-As students in this program, some of us live close to school, other live farther away and we all have different preferences when it comes to where we study.
+As students in this program, some of us live close to school, others live farther away and we all have different preferences when it comes to where we study.
 Consequentially, the members of our team have various study habits.
 As part of this study, we investigated if the choice of study location has an effect on the time a